openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 8: Minimum Off Time

 Minimum Off Time
-Sets the Minimum Off Time (MOT) delay before another heating/cooling cycle can begin Values in the range 5 to 9 may be set.
+<p&gtSets the Minimum Off Time (MOT) delay before another heating/cooling cycle can begin</p&gt
+Values in the range 5 to 9 may be set.

 The manufacturer defined default value is ```5```.